augustinecyr/day12workshop/README.md

 4. Creating a view - cart.html

 #### PathVariable & StringQuery
-1. Utilising the @PathVariable
+1. Utilising the @PathVariable (WeatherController.java)
 2. Differences between StringQuery and PathVariable
+3. Usage of Postman to test GET request.

+#### Number Generator Exercise
+1. Files created (NumberController.java , number.html)
+2. Using POST on the form method and define a range of values to generate (number.html)